-Blessed Are The Older Horses
+Blessed Be The Older Horses

-These horses are far from done and their new job here – with kids doting on them day in and day out – keeps them young and lively.
+These horses are far from done.
+With kids doting on them day in and day out, their new job keeps them young and lively.
 While they may not be able to do the intense physical work of years past, they do offer something deep in terms of heart and soul.
-One look in their eyes tells a tale of a long life lived, and that is where the story begins as relationships develop between horse and human.
-I read these horses when they arrive like someone reads a book.
-Their story begins to unfold with the lift of the head as you go to touch an ear, or the apprehension that grips them when the girth is tightened ever so slightly, or a heavy sigh that escapes a lowered head as I rub a spot where saddle sores lie.
+One look in their eyes tells a tale of a long life lived.
+And that is where the story begins as relationships develop between horse and human.
+When these horses arrive I read them like I’m reading a book.
+Their story begins to unfold with the lift of the head as I go to touch an ear; or the apprehension that grips them when the girth is tightened ever so slightly; or a heavy sigh that escapes a lowered head as I rub a spot where saddle sores lie.

-In return these horses are adored by the kids who come here.
+In return these horses are adored by the kids.
 Extra carrots, lots of apples, and the child who stands beside their horse at the end of the day, lovingly saying good-bye, just one more time.
 And then out in the pasture they go, to roll, to run, to stand and graze, and to just be a horse.
 The routine is the same and they can count on it.
 It is a win-win for everyone but mostly for these older horses who are far from done and who have so much more to give.